MIT-Emerging-Talent/group-3-2022/README.md

   - possible short-comings in your model
 -->

-- Establiish a list with all food available in focalized parts of Africa & South-America and use the Knapsack Problem principle in order to provide a list of available alternatives for find a list of economic alternatives.
+- Set up a list with all food available in focalized parts of Africa & South-America and use the Knapsack Problem principle in order to provide a list of available alternatives for find a list of economic alternatives.

 ## Analysis & Results